 Best practices when managing releases

 We recommend to keep in mind the following best practices for your release configurations.
 Note that these are only recommendations, and your configurations should be aligned with how your teams work in your organization.
 In saying that, always keep in mind velocity and capacity metrics when you're setting up your releases.

 Understanding how work is scheduled based on team velocity is the first important step.
 Once this is sorted out, the next step is to decide how you want releases to be mapped out and scheduled in your plan.
-The release settings of your plan will impact how tasks in sequence are scheduled, and will display whether your roadmap is on track or off track.
+The release settings of your plan will impact how Portfolio for Jira schedules tasks in sequence, and will display whether your roadmap is on track or off track.